-Emergency Transport: Payment for emergency transport within the Service Area provided by non-network ambulances will be based on the Provider's billed charges or a negotiated rate.
-Emergency transportation outside of the Service Area will be based on the greatest of the three methods described immediately above.
+Emergency Transport: Payment for ground emergency transport within the Service Area provided by nonnetwork ambulances will be based on the Provider's billed charges or a negotiated rate.
+Emergency transportation outside of the Service Area will be based on the Federal Requirements under the No Surprises Act.